Nutrition for Seniors

 Being busy is often a reason for choosing fast, convenient, or pre-packaged foods for ourselves and our loved ones.

 But, slowing down and involving your loved one in the preparation of food can be a very rewarding and nutritious way to improve the quality of our diets.

 For some caregivers, the issue is that our loved ones have trouble eating, chewing, swallowing, etc.

-Seniors can have different challenges: a loss of appetite and unhealthy weight loss, problems chewing or swallowing, or a need to reduce fat and sugar with certain chronic conditions.
+Seniors can have different challenges: a loss of appetite and unhealthy weight loss, problems chewing or swallowing, depression, or a need to reduce fat and sugar with certain chronic conditions.

 Tips for Better Elderly Nutrition

 - Increase Vegetables and Fruits: Overall, the fiber, vitamins, and enzymes present in fresh plants are best for all of us.
 Steaming the vegetables so that they are softer for those with dental issues is easy to do.
 For those who have no trouble chewing, cut up raw vegetables with a tasty dip as a snack or a small meal.

 - Make Lunch the big meal of the day: Often by dinner, seniors are too tired to finish meals.
 Also, some seniors can have more digestive problems that interfere with a good night’s sleep.
 We all actually need more calories earlier in the day.

 - Stay Hydrated: Remember to maintain fluid levels.
 It is important for all bodily processes to sip some liquids throughout the day.
 The more fruits and vegetables in our diets, the more naturally hydrated we are.

 - Go for the Grain: when making decisions about which breads to choose, always go for the one higher in whole grains.
 Some people dislike the taste or texture at first.
 One way to work toward more whole grains is to mix whole grain pasta with regular pasta and gradually increase the whole grain levels.